music-suite/music-suite/docs/src/User-Guide.md

 To set the clef for a whole passage, use @[clef].
 The clef is used by most notation backends and ignored by audio backends.

-To set the clef for a preexisting passage in an existing score, use @[clefDuring].

-TODO example
+TODO override the default clef selection

 ## Multi-movement scores